tjarker/framework-doc/diary.md

     - event driven simulators
     - compiled simulators

+  2. Write about interviews with companies
+    - summaries of interviews
+    - insights gained

   2. Designing a new verification framework
     - discuss shortcomings of UVM
     - discuss design choices for new framework